GogiPuttar/Bi-ManualManipulation/README.md

   ```

 # Limitations
-note: bimanual_sensor currently only uses the right camera. it also needs better params management in launch
+- `bimanual_sensor` currently only uses the right camera.
-note: left hand given grasp priority duirng handoff in the simulator, couldn't think of justifiable logic for this so defaulted to task-based priority
+- Left hand given grasp priority duirng handoff in the simulator.
+Couldn't think of justifiable logic for this so defaulted to task-based priority.

 # Short Term Improvements
+- Separate package called `bimanual_configs` for managing all sorts of config files for params.
+Leads to the possibility of modular Task-Defining Configs, if managed properly.
+- Unit Testing and Integration Testing of tasks using [`catch_ros2`](https://github.com/ngmor/catch_ros2)
+- Pep257 and Flake8 compatible documentation for Python, passing all tests
+- Doxygen compatible documentation for C++.

 side
 https://github.com/user-attachments/assets/e9db8ec5-ab15-402c-b95b-d46f3bd75851